It’s Time to Start Talking Snow Mold

 It seems odd to start talking about snow mold now, but in the northern regions of the Midwest, it’s a topic that needs to be discussed sooner rather than later.

 There are two types of snow mold, pink and gray.
 Areas like Pittsburgh, Pennsylvania, Northern Ohio, Madison, Wisconsin, and Southern Chicago mainly deal with pink snow mold.
 North of Madison, gray snow mold is more prevalent.
-Gray snow mold will tear up the turf more than pink snow mold; so, the more Northern areas spray more products on their greens and fairways.
+Gray snow mold tends to damage the crowns of turfgrass more than pink snow mold; so, the more Northern areas spray more products on their greens and fairways.

 The snow mold treatment itself can be variable (weather dependent mostly) with some customers making one application in the fall and others making two applications in the fall.
 In late winter/spring, some customers will also re-spray.